~ 8 MIN READ

 Need some ideas for how to measure employee culture, compensation, performance, and more?
 Check out this list.

-In the past decade, human resources (HR) and human capital has evolved from a being a solely service-oriented benefits management department to a more strategic organizational asset.
+In the past decade, human resources (HR) and human capital have evolved from being solely service-oriented benefits management departments to more strategic organizational assets.
 Managers seem to recognize that it is now (more than ever) vital to have the right team executing company strategy.
 Well-known organizations and enterprises from all over the world regularly discuss how important it is to hire and retain the right talent, and this ability is often regarded as one of the greatest predictors of organizational success.
 But how do you measure the success of the team?

 While many organizations recognize this shift in thought, not all of them are correctly measuring success with updated HR key performance indicators (KPIs).
 These strategic tools can help you understand whether you’re accomplishing your HR objectives in a way that is in line with your strategy.
 In our opinion, managers need to be thinking about both traditional HR measures—like sick days, absenteeism, and employee satisfaction—alongside strategic human capital measures—like employee performance and culture.
-Take a look at 48 of our favorite human capital KPIs that you may want to consider implementing.
+We've provided a quick summary of our favorite 48 human capital KPIs that you may want to consider implementing.
 Below the infographic, we've provided a detailed list with explanations of each KPI.
 Then, check out our tips below for making your KPIs part of a Balanced Scorecard for your HR department.

 Note: We’re not suggesting nor advocating for you to begin measuring all of these KPIs.
 Rather, you can use this extensive list to get an idea of what like-minded organizations may be looking at, research KPIs from other lists, and then decide upon the critical few KPIs that are in line with your unique strategy.

 - Percentage of Cost of Workforce: The cost of the workforce as compared to all costs can be measured by summing all salaries and dividing by the total company costs within a given period.